tsphoenix/Batch_SD/README.md

 del /f /s /q "C:\appsensevirtual\" rd /s /q "C:\appsensevirtual\")
 ```
+notes:

-not sure if it will delete appsensevirtual folder with prv or just it's content, tbt
+* not sure if it will delete appsensevirtual folder with prv or just it's content, tbt